 From this point on, coaching will help you to welcome the changes happening in your life, whether expected or unforeseen, as your self-confidence and self-awareness grows.

 Personal and Spiritual Growth.

 Despite the fact that life coaching is perceived by many to be “about goal-setting,” in practice most downshifters seem to prefer to spend at least an equal amount of their coaching sessions on process work or furthering their personal and spiritual development.
 The work we do together related to personal and spiritual growth will honour your personal philosophies and beliefs.

 Coaching will help you to view the change to a more sustainable way of life, as a learning experience.
 Like many, you may well envisage a new path and an opportunity for personal and spiritual growth and we will explore what that means to you and how you can benefit from your insights.
 You may feel you have stepped up to a new level or are beginning a new phase in your life.
 For some, coaching can be about embracing new objectives and achieving wisdom, honesty and openness.
-Many experience the concept of “living in the moment” for the first time in their lives.
+Many experience the joy of “living in the moment” for the first time in their lives.